alexmojaki/futurecoder/how_to_contribute.md

 In most cases you want to inherit from `VerbatimStep` or `ExerciseStep`, which implement `check` for you but have additional requirements.
 If you want to implement `check` yourself, here are the attributes you can use from `self`:

 - `input`: the code the user entered as a string.
 - `tree`: the AST parsed from `input`.
-This is what you should use most often, especially with the helper functions `main.text.search_ast`, `astcheck.is_ast_like`, and `ast.walk`.
+This is what you should use most often, especially with the helper functions `core.text.search_ast`, `astcheck.is_ast_like`, and `ast.walk`.
 The best place to learn about the Python AST is https://greentreesnakes.readthedocs.io/.
 - `result`: the output of the user's program.
 This is a string containing both stdout and stderr.
 It's therefore a good way to check if a particular exception was raised.
 - `code_source`: a string equal to either `"shell"`, `"editor"`, `"snoop"`, `"pythontutor"`, or `"birdseye"` indicating how the user ran the code.
 This is useful when you want to force the user to run code a certain way, e.g. to see a debugger in action or encourage exploration in the shell.
 - `console.locals` is a dict of the variables created by the program.